Classification of Law

 - consumer agreements, including new retail account opening documents

-- certain real estate documents, including real estate sale and purchase contracts, leases under 3 years and any other property documents usually signed under hand (e.g. not as a deed) and where such documents are not to be lodged at the Land Registry, or registrable
+- certain real estate documents, including documents usually signed under hand (e.g. not as a deed) and where such documents are not to be lodged at the Land Registry and are not registrable

 - certain securitization documents, such as a guarantee